haraka/Haraka/docs/plugins/data.headers.md

 # data.headers

-This plugin performs a variety of mail header inspection checks.
+This plugin performs a variety of mail header inspections.

 ## RFC 5322 Section 3.6: